scala-phase/scalathon/2012/faq.md

 ([PHASE][]), the Scala user group in Philadelphia.
 Yuvi and [Brian Clapper][] are the primary organizers.

-## What's this "Big Fish", "Little Fish" stuff?
+## What are the various sponsorship levels.

 We are very lucky: Many companies are sponsoring Scalathon with financial donations.

+* Gold sponsors have donated $2,000 or more.
-* Our _Big Fish_ sponsors have donated $1,000 or more to Scalathon.
+* Silver sponsors have donated between $1,000 and $1,999.
-* Our _Little Fish_ sponsors have donated at least $250 to Scalathon.
+* Bronze sponsors have donated between $250 and $999.

 Thanks to *all* our sponsors!